alephpi/Bringing-Old-Photos-Back-to-Life/README.md

 ## Installation

-1. Run `git submodule --init --recursive` to clone the Synchronized-BatchNorm-PyTorch repository
+1. Run `git clone --recurse-submodule` to clone the repo as well as the Synchronized-BatchNorm-PyTorch repository

+> Do not run `git clone` first then `git submodule update`, as this will make the symlinks broken (point to a directory that doesn't exist)

 2. Run `install.sh` to